 It is common in Japan to apply for a job through the Internet.
 However, you should be aware that an electronic resume does not look the same as a standard resume.
 Employers often scan resumes, so make your resume scannable by avoiding for example lines or italic fonts etc.

 Check the spelling and grammar of your Japan resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Japanese or other language usage errors or if you need help in organizing your resume, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Japanese or other language or if you need help in organizing your resume, send it to a professional for assistance.

 Other Japan Resume Info

-To be successful in your Japan job search and getting job you want, you need prepare Japan cover letter and Japan resume which you must email instantly to the prospective employers selected during job search in Japan.
+To be successful in your Japan job search and getting the job you want, you need to prepare a Japan cover letter and Japan resume which you must email instantly to the prospective employers selected during a job search in Japan.

 Good luck with your Japan resume or Rirekisho!